- Seek medical care if burning eyes come with vision changes, intense eye pain, or sensitivity to light.

 A very common cause of burning eyes is exposure to dust, wind or contact with smoke from a barbecue or cigarette.
 These situations can drying out the eyes, causing a burning and red sensation.
 The eyes will also increase tear production to help to clean the surface and remove any irritating substances that may be causing this discomfort.

-What to do: Apply 2 to 3 drops of saline solution into each eye to improve drying and treat burning.
+Treatment: Apply 2 to 3 drops of saline solution into each eye to improve drying and treat burning.
 Washing your face with cold water also help.

 2. Vision problems